Rochester businesses anticipate Fringe Fest boost

 Organizers say after last year’s hybrid run, many performing artists have been eager to get back at it — acts ranging from music, comedy, theater and dance.

-Michael O’Leary, owner of Temple Bar and Grille says the strip of businesses on East Ave, needs all the help it can get; between on and off construction, inflation, and the pandemic —
+Michael O’Leary, owner of Temple Bar and Grille says the strip of businesses on East Avenue, needs all the help it can get with the effects of construction, inflation, and the pandemic still looming.

 “All the businesses here used to be open for lunch,” said O’Leary.
 “Now very few of us are.”